gcxchange-gcechange/react-all-communities/README.md

 ## Summary

 - This webpart generates all of the Office 365 groups that have been created in the SharePoint site
 - Option to show all groups based on the selected letter or # (numbers)
 - Able to choose how many groups to display in the property pane
 - Ability to sort cards alphabetically or date the group was created
+- Able to change the language (English/French) in the propery pane

 ### webpart
 ![Grid Demo](./src/webparts/reactAllGroups/assets/All_Communities.png)